davidctj/winston-logger/README.md

 # winston-logger
-winston logging nodejs example
+winston logging nodejs example, logger.js could be just used as an module.

 # Description
 Demo for how to setup winston logging for Express server.
-- A abstract logging layer
+- An abstract logging layer
 - Read config from YAML file
-- Split logs with Console and Files according to specified level
+- Split logs with console and files according to level
+- Log format json for prod, but plain-text otherwise

 # Run
 ```